fluffynukeit/adaspark/README.md

 components of your shell environment: `nix shell github:fluffynukeit/adaspark#{gnat,gpr}`

-If you want a "pure" shell with nothing from your own system, add the `-i` flag to the nix command, which will include only those packages (and their dependents) you specify.
+If you want a "pure" shell with nothing from your own system, add the `-i` flag to the nix command, which will include only those packages (and their dependencies) you specify.
 No installed programs from your own system will be accessible, not even `ls`!
 This is useful for verifying that the dependencies of your projects are all identified.